Andrew Benintendi Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.

-- The Athletics' 6.05 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.04 team ERA ranks last among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.